 The Clément Brothers, composed of Terry on accordion, Purvis on violin, and Grant on guitar, created some of the first swamp pop music after WWII.
 Early on, their father, Laurent would play violin.
 The band members fell in love with the music of the late Cajun French musician, Nathan Abshire, and patterned their music after his.
 They found his music exciting, smooth and very different from any others.
 They organized their first band, Terry Clement & His Rhythmic Five, in 1949 and recorded 2 songs for J.D.
 Miller: "Diggy Liggy Lo" and "Le Valse De Te Maurice".
 Later, the Clement brothers, brother-in-law, Ronald Goodreau, and pianist, Everett Daigle formed a band playing country and rhythm and blues music.
 They would also be recorded by Jack Bond.

 However, the most iconic version of the Mardi Gras song would be recorded during a field session between 1964 and 1966 by the Balfa Brothers and released on Miller's Kajun label (#502), "The Mardi Gras Song".
 The recording, with Nathan Abshire and Dewey Balfa, involves using a pair of coconuts to simulate the sound of galloping horses.
-The Balfas would enter the Swallow studio and record the song again in the 1970s, "La Danse de Mardi Gras", and since then, the song has flourished.
+The Balfas would enter the Swallow studio and record the song again between 1973 and 1974, "La Danse de Mardi Gras", and since then, the song has flourished.
 Their version is probably the most popular and commonly sung during the Mardi Gras season.
 Here's that version: